-If you’ve ever been in Atlanta in the Spring, you’re likely familiar with the signature yellow haze covering every discernible surface, especially parked cars.
-This sudden dusting of pine pollen, and the return of seasonal allergies, never fails to rear its ugly head in the Capital of the South.
-Though it’s “the city too busy hate,” pollen and its subsequent side effects certainly aren’t greeted with a friendly “Hey, y’all.”
+In the spring, you’re likely familiar with the signature yellow haze covering every discernible surface, especially parked cars.
+This sudden dusting of pine pollen, and the return of seasonal allergies, never fails to rear its ugly head in the Peach State's capital.
+Though it’s “the city too busy hate,” pollen and its subsequent side effects certainly haven't gotten the message.

 Understanding Pollen in Atlanta